4.1. Graphs and IR

 checkInferredShapesrecomputes every declared output shape from parent shapes and op tags. -

-checkShapesis the public compatibility name for the same inferred-shape contract. -
+checkShapesis the public alias for the same inferred-shape contract. -

 These checks are meant for compiler and backend consistency checks.